 To calculate if an annual fee is worth it, you will need to pull out your budget.

-Calculating how much you spend on your credit card each month will help determine if you make enough purchases, at times in specific categories, to outweigh the cost of the annual fee.
-One thing you don’t want to do, is to increase your spending on credit cards unnecessarily.
+Calculating how much you spend on your credit card each month will help determine if you make enough purchases, at times in specific categories, to outweigh the annual fee’s cost.
+One thing you don’t want to do is to increase your spending on credit cards unnecessarily.
 You can always shift your spending to a credit card that rewards you most in the categories that suit your lifestyle.

 Reward earn rate

 Next, you will need to know the earn rate of the card you find the most appealing.
-If the card features an accelerated earn rate in particular categories, it can be helpful to know how much you spend in those areas, like gas or groceries.
+If the card features an accelerated earn rate in particular categories, it can help to understand how much you spend in those areas, like gas or groceries.
 Consider some of the newly expanded categories like dining and food delivery, for example.

 Canadians may find themselves ordering in more often during COVID-19.
-Some cards, like the American Express CobaltTM Card, offer more rewards for food delivery, including UberEats, while others highlight subscription services like Netflix.
+Like the American Express CobaltTM Card, some cards offer more rewards for food delivery, including UberEats, while others highlight subscription services like Netflix.

 Savings from perks and benefits

 Then take a look at the perks that you would use.
 For example, a roadside assistance program may cost you around $70 a year.
 If you typically buy travel insurance, factor in those cost savings, too.

 The bonus rewards or points won’t help you determine if the card is worth it year-over-year.
 You may want to keep this figure out of your calculations.

 Of course, you will also need to know the annual fee of the credit card in question.
 Although some issuers will waive the annual fee for the first year or offer an annual fee rebate as an extra welcome bonus, you will want to know this detail if you plan on keeping the card.